chase-the-dream/weather-app/README.md

 The API returns detailed weather information including temperature, conditions, humidity, and weather icons that are mapped to the app's custom SVG icons.

-## Security

-- API keys are stored in environment variables using `dotenv-webpack`
-- The `keys.env` file is excluded from version control via `.gitignore`
-- All API requests use proper error handling and validation

 ## Contributing

 1. Fork the repository